 We enjoyed our meal very much (lots of Italian flavor in the marinara sauce, cheese tortellini, and yummy fresh veggies in this meal!), and wanted to share the recipe with you.
 Here’s how to make this dish:

 Scroll Down For A Printable Recipe Card At The Bottom Of The Page

 Diced fresh zucchini and chopped onions are cooked in olive oil on medium high heat for about 5 minutes (the veggies will be very lightly browned).
 Minced garlic is added to the skillet, stirred in, and cooked for another minute.

-I used a 2 quart casserole dish for the casserole (for 4 servings).
+I use a 2 quart casserole dish for the casserole (for 4 servings).
 To assemble this meal, build it in layers.
 Spoon 1/2 cup of marinara sauce over bottom of dish.
 Add HALF of the cooked cheese tortellini to cover the sauce (photo shows only half of the sauce covered).
-Top tortellini with HALF of the veggie mixture.
+Top the tortellini with HALF of the veggie mixture.

 Add the rest of the tortellini to top of the veggies.
 Top with the rest of the veggie mixture.
 For the final layer, pour 1/2 cup of reserved marinara sauce over top of veggies, then sprinkle with grated mozzarella and Parmesan cheese.

 Bake The Casserole

 Cover the dish loosely with aluminum foil (try not to let the foil touch the top of the cheese, if possible).
 Bake in a 350 degree oven for 20 minutes, then remove foil and bake for 10 more minutes, or until cheese is melted and bubbly.